RobTillaart/SD2405/README.md

 Goal is to improve the ease of use for those who just need the date and time elements.

-The library only supports the 24 hour per day model to minimize footprint.
-Subtracting 12 hours is not difficult if one needs an **AM/PM** layout.

 The library supports two generic **readRegister()** and **writeRegister()** functions.
 These two functions allows users access to all registers and to do anything possible.